ashleycvirga/Belly_Button_Biodiversity/README.md

 This project creates visualizations of the collected bacterial data utilizing JavaScript, Plotly, and D3.js.

-These data visualizations allow each volunteer can identify the top 10 bacterial species that were found in their respective belly buttons.
+These data visualizations allow each volunteer to identify the top 10 bacterial species that were found in their respective belly buttons.

 ## Horizontal Bar Chart of Top 10 Bacterial Specimens

-- drop down menu allows each user to select their volunteer ID number to filter the data and view their top 10 bacterial species (OTUs) that were found in their navel.
+- drop down menu allows each user to select their volunteer ID number to filter the data and view the data from their own collected specimen.

 ![]()